yadvi12/yadvi12/README.md

 <!-- ![Copy of Purple Gradient Clean Minimalist LinkedIn Banner](https://user-images.githubusercontent.com/60046892/170884108-71ccbd46-7298-44b2-b518-d933193f494e.gif) -->
 ![Purple Gradient Clean Minimalist LinkedIn Banner (7)](https://user-images.githubusercontent.com/60046892/193510400-fba298e4-4083-4751-9283-0d7fb1401ee6.gif)

-Welcome to my profile!
-I'm a Computer Science student at SRM University, Kattankulathur, Chennai, a technophile who wants to explore and learn the latest technologies to make lives better and a full-time adventure seeker.

-I mainly code in CPP, but I do code in C and Python occasionally.
-During the year 2020, I fell in love💕 with DevOps and created more than eight projects in this field.
-Currently, I am working on Cloud Computing Projects.
+Welcome to my GitHub profile, where I'm constantly learning, exploring, and building cool stuff!
+As a Software Engineer, I'm always striving to create something amazing.
+And speaking of adventures, I'm always up for trying new things and pushing myself out of my comfort zone.
+Whether it's trying a new cuisine, exploring a new city, or learning a new technology, I'm always down for a challenge.
+Who says coding can't be an adventure too, right? 🚀

+So take a look around, see what I've been working on, and let's connect.
+Who knows, maybe we'll even end up collaborating on a project together someday!

  Thanks for visiting and I'd love to [connect](https://www.linkedin.com/in/yadvibhalla1210/)!

 <!-- <div align = "center">
  <img width="50%" height="50%" src="code.gif" alt="">